 ‘’TO THE HEROES OF THE FRONT AND REAR” SCULPTURAL GALLERY

-This impressive stone memorial was designed to allegorize a dug-out shelter which suffered critical damage to uncover a bronze gallery.
+This impressive stone memorial was designed to allegorize a dug-out shelter that suffered critical damage to uncover a bronze gallery.
 Three separate stone inscriptions within a front-side form one emotional statement.
 ‘Their heroic deeds would live forever.
 Their names are immortal’.
-The memorial itself includes four interconnected galleries with more than a hundred bronze statues of up to 5.5 meters high.
+The memorial itself includes four interconnected galleries with more than a hundred bronze statues up to 5.5 meters high.